evanwills/firing-logger/README_program-edit-workflow.md

 ## Program `superseded`

+A program's `superseeded` state is `FALSE` by default.
+It becomes `TRUE` when a new version of the program is created.

-If the program has been selected for use but the firing hadn't started, at start time, the user is notified that there has been a change and asked if the want to their version of the program updated to the latest version.
+If the program has been selected for use but the firing hasn't started, at start time, the user is notified that there has been a change and asked if they want to their version of the program to be updated to the latest version.